 - Process is not a track, it's a football game where you see the goal and look for and try openings all the time.
 The ball is the flow.

 - Flow is everything - flow is relationship, flow is knowledge, flow is context and flow creates value.
 Your business is all about flows, never forget it.
 Build the flows, then better the flows to better the value and your margins.
 Do it, then do it again, then do it more.
 Think extreme Business Planning.

-If you want to dominate your business, please feel free to contact me.
+If you want to dominate your business or fix your national budget deficit, please feel free to contact me.

 Phone: +33 6 8887 9944, Skype: sigurd.rinde, Twitter: @sig, Email: email@example.com.